The REAL Cost of Living in Belgrade, Serbia [2023 Update]

 Fortunately, regular readers of this site are anything but that – and they will no doubt check those places out if they decide to explore Belgrade.

 What Belgrade does offer is what ultimately moves the more off-the-grid kind of travelers: tons of restaurants, coffee shops, bars, nightclubs, relaxing places and sports events.
+And AMAZING people.

 The city is extremely affordable for a westerner and despite the economic struggle, people living here can’t live without being out and about enjoying what Belgrade has to offer.

 It is very difficult to express this in words, but Belgrade has some sort of a positive vibe, a charm of its own that simply makes you fall in love with the place as soon as you set foot there.
-It’s not an insanely beautiful city, but it has personality and charm and something that makes you love it no matter what.

 I would go as far as saying that Belgrade is one of the hidden gems of Europe and an amazing place to live in.
 Make sure to read my guide to living Belgrade for more about this.